Ishidres/Agar.py/README.md

 # Agar.py
 Agar.io Singleplayer written in Python

-Start it in console: $ python Agar.py
+Run in console: $ python Agar.py

 You play the red cell, the computer plays the blue cell.
 Move with the arrow keys.